-If you hear a high-pitched screeching noise when you press on the brakes, this is a clear sign that your brake pads are worn.
+If you hear a high-pitched screeching noise when you press on the pads, this is a clear sign that your pads are worn.
 Brake pads are made with a small metal shim or indicator that's designed to give you an audible warning when your brake pads are too worn.
 This noise should be loud enough to hear with the windows up.

 The only time this high-pitched noise is not an indication of worn brakes is after your car is exposed to water.
 Moisture from rain, car wash, or driving through water can cause a very thin layer of rust on the rotors.
-This is very normal and you may hear a squealing noise for awhile as the pads press on the rust.
+This is very normal and you may hear a squealing noise for a while as the pads press on the rust.
 This sound will stop once the rust wears away.

-If you hear a very loud growling or grinding noise, it likely means you have worn down the brake pads completely.
+If you hear a very loud growling or grinding noise, it likely means you have worn down the pads completely.
 The sound you hear is the metal disc and caliper rubbing together.
 This is a very serious problem because it can score the rotors and create an uneven surface.
-If you wear down the brake pads to the rotors, the rotors will need to be turned or replaced.
+If you wear down the pads to the rotors, the rotors will need to be turned or replaced.

-When you step on the brake pedal, do you feel vibrations in the steering wheel or brake pedal?
+When you step on the brake pedal, do you feel vibrations in the steering wheel or the pedal?
 Pay attention to vibrations when you brake because this is your brake system telling you something is wrong.
 If you ignore these vibrations, your rotors may become warped from metal-on-metal rubbing.
 Along with posing a safety hazard, this will make repairs more expensive.

-As you step on the brake pedal, you should feel the pedal becoming progressively firmer as you press harder.
+As you step on the pedal, you should feel the pedal becoming progressively firmer as you press harder.
 The brake pedal should never feel soft or nearly touch the floor when you press on it.
-If you notice you need to press harder than usual to brake, your brake pads are likely wearing out.
-You may also experience a mushy brake that almost goes to the floor when you press on the brake pedal.
-A mushy pedal can be caused by air in the brake line or a brake fluid leak.
-In some cases, your brakes may grab very quickly at the slightest touch of the brake pad.
-This may be due to contaminated or dirty brake fluid or an unevenly worn rotor.
+If you notice you need to press harder than usual to brake, your pads are likely wearing out.
+You may also experience a mushy brake that almost goes to the floor when you press on the pedal.
+A mushy pedal can be caused by air in the brake line or a fluid leak.
+In some cases, your brakes may grab very quickly at the slightest touch of the pad.
+This may be due to contaminated or dirty fluid or an unevenly worn rotor.

 Sensitive brakes are a serious hazard.
 A mushy or sensitive pedal can make your brakes difficult to operate and put you at risk of an accident.

 Does your car pull to one side when you step on the brake pedal?
-This may mean your brakes need to be adjusted, you have a loss of brake fluid, or your brake pads are worn out.
+This may mean your brakes need to be adjusted, you have a loss of fluid, or your pads are worn out.
 The pulling may be caused by a stuck caliper, in which case there is friction on one wheel but not the others, causing the car to pull toward the stuck caliper.
 A collapsed brake hose can also be responsible as it causes the calipers to move unevenly.
-Unevenly worn brake pads can also cause pulling by applying different amounts of pressure to the wheels.
+Unevenly worn pads can also cause pulling by applying different amounts of pressure to the wheels.

 Don't let brake problems put you at risk of an accident.
-Make sure you have your brakes inspected every six months for signs of wear and don't allow problems to get worse.
+Make sure you have your pads inspected every six months for signs of wear and don't allow problems to get worse.
 Schedule brake inspection or repair services with Creech Import Repair if you notice any of these warning signs to ensure your vehicle remains safe to drive.